- About NCSS

 - Provides your name and contact information (e-mail and phone)

-- Mail a copy of the cover letter and each nominated book to each member of the Selection Subcommittee (a list of committee mailing addresses can be found here).
+- Mail a copy of the cover letter and each nominated book to each member of the Selection Subcommittee (a list of committee mailing addresses can be found at bottom of this page).

 - All nominated books must be received postmarked no later than October 15, 2015.